 Classic wooden German Christmas decorations are timeless, whether you want to go big or just add a quiet touch of the holidays to your home.

-Shepherd Nutcracker – Perhaps the most fun part of nutcrackers is that they come in all shapes and sizes.
-This classic nutcracker with his shepherd gear is fun.
+Nutcracker – Perhaps the most fun part of nutcrackers is that they come in all shapes and sizes.
+This classic Made In Germany nutcracker with his soldier uniform.

 Handcrafted Beechwood Treetopper – There is such beauty in the craftsmanship of German Christmas decorations and this timeless star to sit atop your tree is special.